 Custom Golf Clubs are they worth it

 This is one of the topics I get asked about all the time.
-And there really is only 1 answer.
+And there really is only one answer.
 Absolutely.
-Custom Golf Clubs are designed and built to fit you as an individual, and it’s hard to believe that a boxed set would meet that fit criteria.
+Custom Golf Clubs are designed and built to fit you as an individual.
+It’s hard to believe that any boxed set would meet that criteria.
 Custom Golf Clubs, when built and fit correctly, will outperform any OEM off the shelf brand.

-By purchasing a set of golf clubs, off the shelf, you are simply receiving a factory assembled set of golf clubs.
-Yes they do look slick and seem to have great looking designs, but it’s what is behind the shine that always has me concerned.
-I spent most of my career on the precision inspection side of the automotive business and have seen some less than stellar products attempted to be passed off as quality.
+By purchasing a set of golf clubs off the shelf, you are simply receiving a factory assembled set of golf clubs.
+Yes they do look slick and seem to have great looking designs.
+It’s what is behind the shine that always has me concerned.
+I spent most of my career in precision inspection in the automotive business and have seen some less than stellar products attempted to be passed off as quality.
 Golf OEM assembly lines and the foundries and factories they come from are no different.
 They deal in a fairly loose tolerance zone.

 But is that frequency correct for you?
-The shaft profiles (what happens down the length of the shaft) is the key to getting a consistent feel.
-With a boxed set, chances are that the butt frequencies are not that consistent as they do not build to frequency period, let alone what happens down the length of those shafts.
-A Professional Golf Club Maker will spend time sorting shafts by profile, rather than simple butt frequency.
+The shaft profiles and what happens down the length of the shaft is the key to gaining consistency.
+With a boxed set chances are that the butt frequencies are not that consistent.
+OEM’s typically do not build to frequencies period, let alone what happens down the length of those shafts.
+A Professional Club Maker will sort shafts by profile (down the length of the shaft) rather than simple butt frequency.

 Iron heads from the foundry are again checked against what is deemed to be acceptable tolerances.
-So you get one head that is a degree flat and another that is a degree upright, both acceptable from the foundry side of the business, but is a very unacceptable tolerance for a Custom Golf Shop.
-There will be directional control issues as one is considered flat while the other is considered upright.
-The initial ball flight will be different between these 2 clubs as well as exhibit an opposite side axis spin, one rotating to the right, the other to the left.
+So you get one head that is 1 degree flat and another that is 1 degree upright.
+Both are acceptable from the foundry side of the business, but unacceptable for a Custom Golf Shop.
+There will be directional control issues due to the incorrect lie angles.
+The ball flight will be different between these 2 clubs.
+Both will exhibit an opposite side axis spin, one rotating to the right, the other to the left.

 Same applies to the loft.
-Typical sets these days may only have 3 degrees of loft differential on the spec sheet, so again, your 4 iron may be weak by 1 degree, and your 5 iron 1 degree strong.
-Now you do not have the 3 degrees of loft separation (10 -12 yards) found on the spec sheet, you have 1 degree (or about 2 -3 yards difference in total carry).
+Typical sets may only have 3 degrees of loft differential on the spec sheet.
+So your 4 iron may be weak by 1 degree and your 5 iron strong by 1 degree.
+Now you do not have the 3 degrees of loft separation (10 -12 yards) found on the spec sheet.
+You have 1 degree difference or about 2 -3 yards in total carry.

-Just like any assembly line you are going to have workers that are on top of their game and do care about what they are doing, but at the same time, the next employee may be more focused on something completely different rather than the task at hand.
-Assembly line work is very repetitive and can have affect on your focus.
-If the set comes from the back room and is in a sealed box, they have not taken the time or effort to do any form of quality control above the assembly plant level.
-Who checked it against your specifications let alone the factories specifications?
+Just like any assembly line you are going to have workers that do care about what they are doing.
+At the same time, the next employee may be more focused on something completely different rather than the task at hand.
+Assembly line work is very repetitive and can have affect on their focus.
+If your set comes from the back room in a sealed box you do not have a fit set.
+They have not taken the time or effort to do any form of quality control above the assembly plant level.
+Who checked it against your fit specifications let alone the factories specifications?

-There are a great number of Custom golf club builders that do consider quality and all that is associated with a quality custom golf club build.
-They need to first start with the quality of the fit.
+There are a great number of Custom golf club builders that do focus on the quality of their build.
+A quality build first needs to first start with a quality fit.
 Are they using just 7 irons, perhaps with only a few lengths or flexes to test?
 Are they paying attention to the loft and the lie, and of course the length of the clubs?

-I personally took the time to be as well trained as anybody in the business.
-I got Certifications with the GCA by writing their 394 question exam for the Advanced / Professional status and the submitted clubs for my PCS Class ‘A’ certification.
-I have trained personally with Ralph Maltby during my ‘Masters’ Certification at his facility in Ohio.
-I have worked with the the AGCP as an instructor at their ‘Round Table’ event in Georgia.
+Personally I took the time to be as well trained as anybody in the business.
+Certifications with the GCA by writing their 394 question exam for the Advanced / Professional status.
+Assembled golf clubs were submitted for the PCS Class ‘A’ certification.
+Trained personally with Ralph Maltby during for the ‘Masters’ Certification at his facility in Ohio.
+Certified additional clubmakers with the the AGCP as an instructor at their ‘Round Table’ event in Georgia.

-I also took frequency to the next level and developed my True Frequency Technology® raw shaft profiling system, that performs the frequency in 5″ intervals down the length of the shafts as a set.
-By covering over 50% of every golf shaft, the program allows a raw shaft sort (from weakest to stiffest by profile) to further tighten the overall tolerances of the set.
+True Frequency Technology® raw shaft profiling system.
+It performs the frequency in 5″ intervals down the length of every shaft.
+By covering up to 75% of every golf shaft, the program sorts shafts from weakest to stiffest.
+Advantage – to further tighten the overall tolerances of every set.
 So now a set of Custom Golf Clubs can be tailored to the individual through every aspect of the build.

 Dan Connelly of Dan’s Custom Golf Shop now has over 200 Club Maker’s in 18 Countries following his methodology.
-A number of my students are now listed on the Golf Digest ‘Top 100 Golf Club Fitter’s list’ and continue to promote the True Length Technology® Math Model.
-I do encourage you to seek out a Professional True Length Technology® Fitter for all you Custom golf club needs and start truly enjoying the game we love by eliminating all the unwanted compensations we are forced to make trough ill fit golf clubs.
+A number of my students are now listed on the Golf Digest ‘Top 100 Golf Club Fitter’s list’.
+I do encourage you to seek out a Professional True Length Technology® Fitter for all you Custom golf club needs.
+Start truly enjoying the game we love by eliminating all the unwanted compensations we are forced to make trough ill fit golf clubs.